Winner Winner Chicken . . . shit happens.

 They tell you that, but then when they show up with the ambulance and four guys with serious looks, telling you they really think it would be wise for you to go into emergency, especially in light of the procedure you had earlier and the symptoms you are having . . .

 And that’s how I found myself inside an ambulance for the third time in my life, thinking, what are the odds?

 The ER doc didn’t seem as concerned as the paramedics.
 He thought anxiety was probably the cause of my irregular heartbeat—that’s what he called it, just an irregular heart beat.
 It felt more like the Alien trying to punch it’s way through my chest wall, but whatever.

 The pain in my abdomen, however, required a CAT scan to make sure nothing was oozing or leaking or poisoning me.
-This was all way more fun than I ever want to again.
+This was all way more fun than I ever want to have again.

 Turns out, I likely have a rare, extremely rare, syndrome that mimics all the symptoms of the life-threatening, possible complications of the procedure perpetrated on me.
 Lucky me to be the one in a gazillion—Winner Winner!
 Treatment for this false warning includes fluids, bed rest, and antibiotics.

 Just once, couldn’t I beat the odds in a cash lottery, or the progressive slots at the casino?
 Couldn’t I be awed by my luck of having a published piece go viral?
 Because, I already have more than enough You won’t believe what happened to me stories to last the rest of my life, thank you.